Philip Dubois Bevier Family Papers (1685-1910)

 In addition to the orderly book, the financial accounts of Capt.
 Bevier's Company provide documentation of bounties paid to soldiers, lists of clothing and military supplies, and lists of expenses owed to, and by, the soldiers.
 Of particular note are the records from 1780, which contain records of furloughs, size rolls, deserters, pay rolls, weekly returns of equipment and ammunition, and accounts of "Camp Equipage" such as horsemens' tents and poles, covered kettles, wooden canteens, iron spoons, spades and shovels, etc.

 The major weakness of the collection is the lack of correspondence and other descriptive accounts of the lives of the Bevier family.
 One would expect much more correspondence due to Captain Bevier's political and social status.
-Some correspondence between Captain Bevier's daughter Hylah Bevier and other Bevier family members can be found in the Levi Hasbrouck Family Papers (some of which are now in the Collection of Locust Grove in Poughkeepsie, New York) — specifically letters dating from 1800-1857 written by Elizabeth Bevier, Hillitje DeWitt and other family members to Hylah Bevier Hasbrouck.
+However, some correspondence among family members can be found both in the Hasbrouck-Bevier Family Papers at HHS and in the Levi Hasbrouck Family Papers now in the collection of Locust Grove Estate in Poughkeepsie, NY (see Related Collections below).

 Series Descriptions